skoolkid/skoolkit/sphinx/source/commands.rst

 between those changes.
 This list can be supplied to the :ref:`AUDIO` macro to produce a WAV file for the sound effect that would be produced by the same code running on a real ZX Spectrum.

+If the ``--screen`` option is given and `pygame`_ is installed, `trace.py` will use it to render the Spectrum's screen contents at 50 frames per second while running.

 .. _trace-conf: